LTUC/amman-dotnet-401d2/Curriculum/Class16/FACILITATOR.md

 Today is the first day of APIs.

 ## How do I prep for today?
+Code Review:
+1. Nuke one of the pages for HTML
+2. Recode it out

 1. Intro to Dependency Injection
 2. Intro to the Repository Design Pattern
 3. Review of Interfaces